ripsawridge/site/site/contents/_cma/2007/totenkirchl.md

 climb only by good holds at the top.
 Aidan came up and took off to combine pitches 4 and 5 on the topo (rated IV+ and III), where normally straightforward slabby terrain was made exciting by water.

+{% image images/330069.jpg %}
+Aidan leads out on clean rock

+{% image images/330066.jpg %}
+And brings me up...

+{% image images/330076.jpg %}
+But then I have to grovel...

+{% image images/330068.jpg %}
+And return the favor!

 I led the easy pitches 6 and 7 as one with simulclimbing, which brought us to the end of the slabby lower face.
 We walked around a corner to see the